junxit/us-congress-bills-115/bill.md

   - **(16)** The Commission’s annual expenditures for offenders in each type of case over which the Commission has jurisdiction.
   - **(17)** The annual expenditures of the Commission, including travel expenses and the annual salaries of the members and staff of the Commission.
 - **(b)** *Succeeding fiscal years* For each of fiscal years 2019 through 2021, not later than 90 days after the end of the fiscal year, the United States Parole Commission shall report to the Committees on the Judiciary of the Senate and House of Representatives the items in paragraphs (1) through (17) of subsection (a), for the fiscal year.
-- **(c)** *District of Columbia Parole Failure Rate Report* Not later than 180 days after the date of enactment of this Act, the United States Parole Commission shall report to the Committees on the Judiciary of the Senate and House of Representatives the following:
+- **(c)** *District of Columbia parole failure rate report* Not later than 180 days after the date of enactment of this Act, the United States Parole Commission shall report to the Committees on the Judiciary of the Senate and House of Representatives the following:
   - **(1)** The parole failure rate for the District of Columbia for the last full fiscal year immediately preceding the date of the report.
   - **(2)** The factors that cause that parole failure rate.
   - **(3)** Remedial measures that might be undertaken to reduce that parole failure rate.